DominicTylor/use-window-resize-handler/README.md

     useWindowResizeHandler(resizeHandler, argsA, argsB, argsC)

-Hook add only one listener to window for all components usages.
-And after resize call all handlers with receive arguments.
+Hook will add only one listener per resize for all uses in components.
+The handler will be called in the useEffect when the hook is first called, later it will be called after the resize with debounce.
+You can pass arguments after the handler, separated by commas, they are all passed to the handler when called.